sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 He sprawled onto his stomach, slapping his hands into the ground like he'd learned back when he did fieldwork.
 His arm felt like it had been wrenched out of its socket.
-His glasses were fogged from heavy nbreathing in the cold air.
+His glasses were fogged from heavy breathing in the cold air.
 All he could see was two pairs of feet, one in a large pair of nice dockers, the other in a pair of maroon heels.